 - USA – China/Hong Kong roundtrip First Class award: 135,000 Etihad Guest Miles

-Unfortunately, this sale doesn’t allow you to buy enough miles for every award I’ve listed above (it’s close!) but as Etihad is a transfer partner of Citi’s ThankYou program, Chase’s Ultimate Rewards program, and Amex Membership Rewards it’s not very hard to top up an Etihad Guest account.
+In further good news, this sale allows Etihad Guest members to buy enough miles for every award listed above and if you need even more miles, keep in mind that Etihad is a transfer partner of Citi’s ThankYou program, Chase’s Ultimate Rewards program, and Amex Membership Rewards so it’s not very hard to top up an Etihad Guest account.

 You could also just book a one-way award and use a different airline’s currency for the remainder of your trip.